//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 //002

-Year-1 booth pricing scales with company size, with two columns — S/M for small and mid-sized companies, L for large brands with broad distribution and scale.
+Year 1 booth pricing scales with company size, with two columns — S/M for small and mid-sized companies, L for large brands with broad distribution and scale.
 The size tier is something you'll select on the application; if you're not sure where you fit, the form has a tooltip to help you choose.

-Package Size Badges S/M L Notes
+Package Size Badges S/M L Notes Reserve

 Micro-maker 3' 1 $250 Limited quantity.
 Curated cluster.
 Scholarship program available.